 #18 – Courageous

-Mommy Bear’s Opinion – This is such a touching story.
+Mommy Bear’s Family Movie Review – This is such a touching story.
 I love how the group of men have a change of heart and decide to do what it takes to be a wonderful father to their children.
 They finally realize they make a huge impact on their children’s lives.
 A very touching movie that you can watch with the whole family.

 #17 – We Bought a Zoo

-Mommy Bear’s Opinion – Parents should be aware that there is quite a bit of swearing for a PG movie and the son draws some scary/disturbing images that are shown several times.
+Mommy Bear’s Family Movie Review – Parents should be aware that there is quite a bit of swearing for a PG movie and the son draws some scary/disturbing images that are shown several times.
 I thought the casting was great in this movie especially Rosie, the seven-year-old daughter (Maggie Elizabeth Jones).
 I would recommend this movie to older children and adults.

 Summary – When his teenage son gets into trouble, Benjamin Mee (Damon) gives up a lucrative newspaper job to move his family to the most unlikely of places: a zoo!
 With help from an eclectic staff, and with many misadventures along the way, Benjamin embarks on a fresh beginning to restore the dilapidated zoo to its former glory, while uniting his family.